xwu/xwu-swift-numerics/integers-part-2.md

 historical legacy][ref 5-1].
 C++, Java, and other "C family" languages have generally preserved the relative precedence of operators found in C.

-In Swift, however, operator precedence has been rationalized.
-The resulting [precedence table][ref 5-2] is similar to [that of Go][ref 5-3].
+__In Swift, operator precedence has been rationalized.__ The resulting [precedence table][ref 5-2] is similar to [that of Go][ref 5-3].
 Consequently, an integer expression in Swift can appear to be similar to an expression in another language but evaluate quite differently: